zohooo/jekyde/weblog/document/content/page/pagination.md

 title: Pagination
 ---

+To enable pagination for your posts, You need to add a line to the `config.yml` file:

+    paginate: 5

+The above line specifies 5 posts will be displayed per page.
+You could also change this number to 0 to disable pagination.

-Just add the following to your layout files:
+After that, just add the following code to your layout files:

 ```html
 {% for article in articles %}